Global Warming Is Now a “Medical Emergency” That Could Wipe Out 50 Years of Global Health Gains

 Credit: AP/John Raoux

-WASHINGTON, D.C. — In advance of the two-year anniversary of President Obama’s Climate Action Plan, U.S. Secretary of the Interior Sally Jewell today released a report revealing that national park infrastructure […]
+WASHINGTON, D.C. — In advance of the two-year anniversary of President Obama’s Climate Action Plan, U.S. Secretary of the Interior Sally Jewell today released a report revealing that national park infrastructure and […]

 Read the Full Article